 We received three pallets of charcoal and tan concrete pavers.

 Chris didn’t like the pattern that our contractor proposed, since he thought it wasn’t “random” enough, but random is hard to lay quickly as it requires alot of thought to ensure that it all fits together.
 Chris designed and printed out a repeating pattern for the crew, but apparently it was a bit hard to follow and they had to number the pavers to keep things straight.

 Now our car has a nice place to park!
-Chris has plans to build a nice gate, but that project probably won’t get done for a little while.
+Chris has plans to build a nice gate, he has already done some research and managed to visit AutomaticDoorSpecialists.com for entry gates, but that project probably won’t get done for a little while.
 All in all, it looks alot better than before. . .